Next-Interactive/changelog-generator/README.md

 # changelog-generator
-Automate the generation of changelog and tagging.
+Automate the generation of changelog and tagging following the [Semantic Versionning](https://semver.org/).

+What's a changelog: keepachangelog.com

 Installation
 ------